This blog post was updated on May 6, 2022.

 This NASA project covers a wide range of topics including weather, climate, atmosphere, water, and energy.
 It also explains how connected different aspects of the earth’s climate are by showing the impact that one has on all the others.
 In addition to games, activities, and videos, your child can learn more about green careers, too.

 Ben’s Guide to the U.S. Government

-This interactive website, hosted by the U.S. Government Publishing Office, allows your child to see the ins and outs of the U.S. government.
+This interactive website allows your child to see the ins and outs of the U.S. government.
 It takes a series of learning adventures with none other than Benjamin Franklin.
 It even has a glossary of all the terms that kids need to understand how our government works.

 Classics For Kids

 Music enthusiasts will love all that Classics for Kids has to offer.
 It will teach your child about the orchestra, introduce them to famous composers, and even help them compose music.

 Say goodbye to boring math worksheets.
 With Cool Math 4 Kids, lessons and quizzes give children the math skills they need as they play fun and interactive games.